tomchen-ctj/notes/Arxiv notes.md

 ## It’s Time for Artistic Correspondence in Music and Video

 (Carl Vondrick, Columbia University) Given query video or query music, recommending a music or a video.
 Modeling the long-term temporal context of both video& music signal.
-(Using UnfoNCE, kind like CLIP pre-training) [link](https://arxiv.org/pdf/2206.07148.pdf)
+(Using UnfoNCE, kinda like CLIP pre-training) [link](https://arxiv.org/pdf/2206.07148.pdf)